DavideSirico/car_scanner/README.md

 To make sure you don't set the car on fire I used a fuse on the positive sign.
 Next I connected the battery to the DC converter from 12/24V to 5V 3A.
 With this and a simple cable you can finally turn on the raspberry pi.

+To connect the Raspberry to the leds and the switch.

 ## Installation
 ### update and install the required packages